Introduction

-The first four worksheets are implementations of exactly the same analytical solutions as the view factor charts normally printed in textbooks (1, 2).
-But users of those charts can rarely get better than two-digit accuracy.
-View factor algebra often involves finding the difference of two very imprecise numbers.
-These functions return values having an accuracy of four or five digits.
+The first four worksheets implement exactly the same analytical solutions as the view factor charts normally printed in heat transfer textbooks (1, 2).
+Unfortunately, those charts rarely provide better than two-digit accuracy.
+Moreover they provide no visual feedback either.
+View factor algebra, which is commonly used in radiative heat transfer analysis, often involves finding the difference of two very imprecise numbers.
+These functions implemented here return values having an accuracy of four or five digits.
 In addition, these four worksheets automatically draw a scaled schematic of the configuration to facilitate checking of the input.
-Values found using the applications described here may be used in black body or diffuse-gray body calculations using the radiosity methodology implemented here.
+Values found using the applications described here may be used in black body or diffuse-gray body radiative transfer calculations using radiosity methodology.

 Radiation View Factors – Perpendicular Plates

-The first worksheet computes the view factor for perpendicular plates with a common edge (from the well-known analytical solution) and draws an isometric view of them on the screen.
-The user inputs the length of the common edge as well as the second dimension of the two plates.
+The first worksheet computes the view factor for perpendicular plates with a common edge from the well-known analytical solution.
+A second VBA function draws an isometric view of the geometry on the screen.
+To use this workbook, the user simply inputs the length of the common edge as well as the second dimension of each of the two plates.

 Radiation View Factors – Coaxial Disks

-The view factor for coaxial, parallel disks is computed from the analytical solution and then they are drawn to scale on the screen.
+A VBA function finds the view factor for coaxial, parallel disks from the analytical solution.
 The user inputs the radii of the two disks (emitter and receiver) and the separation distance.
-VBA coding provides the resulting value and a scaled drawing of the user input.
+A second function draws the disks to scale on the screen.

 Radiation View Factors – Coaxial Cylinders

 View factors for finite-length, coaxial cylinders are computed using a combination of analytical solutions and view factor algebra.
 The user inputs the radii of the two cylinders and their length.
-All nine relevant view factors and a scale drawing are returned.
+The coding returns all nine relevant view factors and a scale drawing.

 Radiation View Factors – Parallel Rectangles

-On the fourth worksheet the view factor for parallel, aligned plates is computed from the analytical solution.
+In the fourth worksheet a VBA function computes the view factor for parallel, aligned plates from the analytical solution.
 The user inputs the length and width of the two rectangles and their separation distance.
-The view factor and a scale drawing are returned.
+Another VBA function makes a scale drawing of the geometry.

 Radiation View Factors – Nusselt Unit Sphere Method for Arbitrarily-Oriented Rectangles

-The implementation included in the View Factor Spreadsheet is limited to two arbitrarily oriented rectangles but could be extended to other geometries.
+Our implementation limits the allowable geometry to two arbitrarily oriented rectangles.
+With some effort a competent developer could extend it to other configurations.
 The user enters coordinates defining the parallelograms and the algorithm returns the view factor.
 A plot of the input geometry allows the user to check their inputs.

-A separate workbook for rectangles in parallel planes and rectangles in perpendicular planes is also available:
+A separate worksheet for rectangles in parallel planes and rectangles in perpendicular planes is also included:

-Analytical solutions for these two geometries are implemented in VBA functions.
+VBA functions evaluate the analytical solutions for these two geometries.
 The figure below shows typical input and output:

 References: